ATXCodeCook/DataWranglingProject/README.md

 The remaining items below are from initial completion.

 The **PCook_DW_OpenStreetMaps.html** file contains the write up and answers to the rubric questions.
-There are active highlighted links to both, Folders and Python Code files references, and all links will open in a new tab/window.
+~~There are active highlighted links to both, Folders and Python Code files references, and all links will open in a new tab/window.~~ (Will not work with Jeckyll)
 The functions within the .py files have a comment header ( # **** function_name() ****) to help find/identify the function.
 In addition the functions contain docstrings.

 The **PCook_With_Code_DW_OpenStreetMaps.ipynb** file contains the same information as the file above but contains the working code (versus markdown) following the text if testing is needed.